kylep16/KYLEP16/README.md

 I founded **NEP2UNE**, an e-commerce clothing brand that has generated **$100K+ in sales** and reached customers across **17 countries**.

-Building my own brand taught me how to think about products from both the **user and business perspective** — balancing design, conversion, branding, customer behavior, and growth.
+Building my own brand taught me how to think about products from both the **user and business perspective**, balancing design, conversion, branding, customer behavior, and growth.

 ## 📍 Currently

-- 🎓 Graduating **December 2026**
+- 🎓 Graduating **December 2026** from **SDSU**
 - 🎨 Head of Mobile UI Design at PXI Labs
 - 💻 Designing and building startup products from Figma to production
 - 🔎 Interested in **Product Design, UI/UX, Frontend Development, and Design Engineering**

-### Let's build something people actually enjoy using.
+### I build at the intersection of design and development.